andy-liuu/Paint-Project/README.md

 # Paint-Project
-Raster graphics editor made with Python3 and Pygame - theme: Calvin and Hobbes
+Simple raster graphics editor made with Python3 and Pygame - theme: Calvin and Hobbes